 The book’s protagonist observes that words mask unspeakable horror.
 That’s the point: not naming awful things makes them easier to stomach.

-The meat industries rapidly adapt to human flesh but in fact the processes are identical.
-Cattle is stunned then bled out.
+The meat industries rapidly adapt to human flesh, but in fact the processes are identical.
+Like cattle, heads are stunned then bled out.
 Carcasses are de-haired and skinned.
 The body is deconstructed according to its place in the consumer chain: offal, best cuts, joints, specialities.

 The book’s dissection of human flesh is overwhelming … and yet the similarity with how we treat animals is hard to overlook.

 Our rearing of animals for meat and dairy is no less ‘inhumane’ than that described in the book.
 We talk of beef and veal rather than cows and calves.
 Words like free-range and grass-fed suggest rural paradise rather than slaughter.

 This doesn’t necessarily make Tender is the Flesh vegan propaganda.
 Rather, it highlights the contradictions we live with: we love animals, yet own them or eat them.
 We love our fellow humans … yet we can stomach their torture.

 We turn our recognition of humanity in others on and off as convenient.
 Sometimes this is writ large in colonialist attitudes, but eating special meat is also metaphor for exploitation of human capital, and of those who have less.

 Destroyed worlds in science fiction